migratorydata/addon-audit-log4j/README.md

 | `extensions/`                     | Platform-independent tarball package |
 | `/usr/share/migratorydata/extensions/`  | `RPM` or `DEB` Linux package         |

-> **Note &mdash;**
-> It is not necessary to delete the log4j add-on `audit.jar` made available under the folder `addons`.
-Loading a custom audit extension
-> `audit.jar` from the folder `extensions` is possible setting one or more of the following parameters of the MigratoryData server to `true`:
+2. Set on `true` (rather than `log4j`) one or more of the following paramters:

 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditaccess">Extension.Audit.Access</a>
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditmessage">Extension.Audit.Message</a>
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditcache">Extension.Audit.Cache</a>
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditstats">Extension.Audit.Stats</a>

+> **Note &mdash;**
+> It is not necessary to delete the log4j add-on `audit.jar` made available under the folder `addons`.
+The custom audit extension
-> Note also that the name of the extension `audit.jar` is fixed, it cannot be changed in order to be loaded by the MigratoryData server.
+> `audit.jar` from the folder `extensions` is automatically loading when setting one or more of the above parameters `true` (rather than `log4j`).
+Note also that the name of the extension `audit.jar` is fixed, it cannot be changed in order to be loaded by the MigratoryData server.

-2. Finally, restart your MigratoryData server in order to reload the audit add-on.
+3. Finally, restart your MigratoryData server in order to reload the audit add-on.